Quality and Safety

 Quality care is key in our promise to improve the health of every child through the prevention and treatment of illness, disease and injury.
 In this section, we present data we collect in several important areas across pediatric primary care.
 Here are some of the key quality measures we look at:

-- Appropriate Testing for Children with Pharyngitis
+- Key Quality Measures – Appropriate Testing for Children With Pharyngitis

 The Joint Commission Accreditation